istio/istio.io/content/en/docs/setup/install/webhook/index.md

 <!-- TODO (lei-tang): improve the UX for obtain MutatingWebhookConfiguration -->
-1. Open the `istio-webhook-config.yaml` configuration file, search `'kind: MutatingWebhookConfiguration'` and save the `MutatingWebhookConfiguration` of Sidecar Injector to `sidecar-injector-webhook.yaml`.
+1. Open the `istio-webhook-config.yaml` configuration file, search `'kind: MutatingWebhookConfiguration'` and save the `MutatingWebhookConfiguration` of the sidecar injector to `sidecar-injector-webhook.yaml`.
 The following is a `MutatingWebhookConfiguration` in an example `istio-webhook-config.yaml`.

     {{< text yaml >}}